-The U.S. Surgeon General declared that tobacco use remains the nation’s leading preventable cause of premature death and disability.4 Additionally, there is no safe level of exposure to second-hand smoke.4 To promote a safe and healthy learning and work environment, adopting a tobacco-free policy encourages tobacco users to reduce or eliminate their consumption, and to protect non-smokers from exposure to tobacco smoke.
+The U.S. Surgeon General declared that tobacco use remains the nation’s leading preventable cause of premature death and disability.4 Additionally, there is no safe level of exposure to secondhand smoke.4 To promote a safe and healthy learning and work environment, adopting a tobacco-free policy encourages tobacco users to reduce or eliminate their consumption and protects non-smokers from exposure to tobacco smoke.

 Which tobacco products does the policy apply to?

-A comprehensive tobacco policy prohibits the use of all tobacco products on campus, including any lit or unlit cigarettes, e-cigarettes, cigars, cigarillos, pipes, hookah products, any other smoking product; as well as any smokeless, dissolvable or inhaled tobacco products, including but not limited to dip, chew, snuff or snus, in any form (orbs, sticks, strips, pellets, etc.).
+A comprehensive tobacco policy prohibits the use of all tobacco products on campus, including any lit or unlit cigarettes, e-cigarettes, cigars, cigarillos, pipes, hookah products and any other smoking products.
+The policy also applies to any smokeless, dissolvable or inhaled tobacco products, including but not limited to dip, chew, snuff or snus in any form (orbs, sticks, strips, pellets, etc.).

 Why is the use of e‐cigarettes on my school’s campus not allowed?

-Electronic cigarettes, also known as e-cigarettes or vapes, are battery-operated products designed to deliver nicotine, flavor and other chemicals.5 They turn chemicals, including highly addictive nicotine, into an aerosol that is inhaled by the user.5 E-cigarettes increases the likelihood of people using other tobacco products.
+Electronic cigarettes, also known as e-cigarettes or vapes, are battery-operated products that deliver nicotine, flavor and other chemicals.5 They turn chemicals, including highly addictive nicotine, into an aerosol that the user inhales.5 E-cigarettes increase the likelihood of people using other tobacco products.
 E-cigarettes are harmful to adolescent brain development, often used with other forms of tobacco to increase nicotine intake, and defective e-cigarettes can cause fires and injuries.5

 Is exposure to e-cigarettes and other vapor products safer than traditional tobacco products?